 Real estate companies should disclose EPRA Earnings in accordance with the requirements below.
-EPRA Earnings is a measure of operational performance and represents the net income generated from the operational activities.
+EPRA Earnings is a measure of underlying operational performance and represents the net income generated from the operational activities.
 It is intended to provide an indicator of the underlying income performance generated from the leasing and management of the property portfolio, but will also include earnings from non-property operating activity should a real estate company be involved in such activity.

-As EPRA Earnings is used to measure the operational performance, it excludes all components not relevant to the underlying net income performance of the portfolio, such as the change in value of the underlying investments and any gains or losses from the sales of properties.
+As EPRA Earnings is used to measure the operational performance, it excludes all components not relevant to the underlying net income performance of the portfolio, such as the change in value of investments and any gains or losses from the sales of properties.
 In effect, what is left as EPRA Earnings is the income return generated by the investment, rather than the change in value or capital return on investments.

-EPRA Earnings Per Share (EPRA EPS) should be calculated on the basis of the basic number of shares (in line with IFRS earnings).
-The main reason for this is that EPRA Earnings and the dividends to which they give rise, accrue to current shareholders and therefore it is more appropriate to use the basic number of shares.
+EPRA Earnings Per Share (EPRA EPS) should be calculated on the basis of the basic average number of outstanding shares during the period (in line with IFRS earnings).
+The main reason for this is that EPRA Earnings and the dividends to which they give rise, accrue to current shareholders and therefore it is more appropriate to use the basic average number of outstanding shares.
 The disclosure of EPRA EPS based on the diluted number of shares is also strongly encouraged, although this should be clearly identified as 'Diluted EPRA EPS'.
 Note that where a company has net share settled convertible bonds (not bifurcated between debt and equity instruments) then the disclosure of Diluted EPRA EPS is mandatory and must take into account the dilution effects of any convertible instruments that are in the money.

-EPRA Earnings is similar to NAREIT FFO.
-The measures are not exactly the same - as EPRA Earnings has its basis in IFRS and FFO is based on US-GAAP.
+The EPRA Earnings concept is similar to NAREIT FFO, and is not intended to be a cash flow metric as it maintains the accruals concept.
+However, the measures are not exactly the same mainly because EPRA Earnings has its basis in IFRS and FFO is based on US-GAAP.

-A. EPRA Earnings In thousands euro/pounds etc Earnings p er IFRS income statement xxx Adjustmen ts to calculate EPRA Earnings, exclude: (i) Changes in value of investment properties, development properties held for investment and other interests x (ii) Profits or losses on disposal of investment properties, development properties held for investment and other interests x (iii) Profits or losses on sales of trading properties including impairment charges in respect of trading properties x (iv) Tax on profits or losses on disposals x (v) Negative goodwill / goodwill impairment x (vi) Changes in fair value of financial instruments and associated close-out costs x (vii) Acquisition costs on share deals and non-controlling joint venture interests x (viii) Deferred tax in respect of EPRA adjustments x (ix) Adjustments (i) to (viii) above in respect of joint ventures (unless already included under proportional consolidation) x (x) Non-controlling interests in respect of the above x EPRA Earr ings xxx EPRA Earr ings per Share (EPS) X Company specific adjustments: (a) Compar ууу (b) Compar ууу Company s Company specific Adjusted Earnings Company s Company specific Adjusted EPS
+A. EPRA E Earnings In thousands euro/pounds etc Earnings p er IFRS statement of profit and loss xxx Adjustment s to calculate EPRA Earnings, exclude: (i) Changes in value of investment properties, development properties held for investment and other investment interests x (ii) Profits or losses on disposal of investment properties, development properties held for investment and other investment interests x (iii) Profits or losses on sales of trading properties including impairment charges in respect of trading properties x (iv) Tax on profits or losses on disposals x (v) Negative goodwill / goodwill impairment x (vi) Changes in fair value of financial instruments and associated close-out costs х (vii) Acquisition costs on share deals and non-controlling joint venture interests х (viii) Adjustments related to funding structure x (ix) Adjustments related to non-operating and exceptional items x (x) Deferred tax in respect of EPRA adjustments x (xi) Adjustments (i) to (x) above in respect of joint ventures (unless already included under proportional consolidation) x (xii) Non-controlling interests in respect of the above x EPRA Earn ings xxx EPRA Earnings per Share (EPS) x Company s (a) Compan ууу (b) Compan ууу Company s ууу Company s У